 If, somehow, the person in the hospital could escape, the surgeon’s plan to save the five patients would be shattered.
 In that sense, the person in the hospital becomes a means to save the five patients.
 If instead, somehow the one person in the track could escape, that would not shatter the bystander’s plan to save the five that are tied to the other track.
 In that sense, the one person in the track does not become a means to save the other five.

 This distinction relies on Kant’s moral philosophy.
 Kant famously argued that part of the moral imperative is never to treat other people as means to ends, even if those ends are praiseworthy.
 Kant’s philosophy is emblematically deontological, as opposed to utilitarian.
-Deontological ethics prescribes that moral agents do the right thing on the basis of duty, regardless of the consequences, or as the poetic phrase goes, “even if the heavens fall”.
+Deontological ethics prescribes that moral agents do the right thing on the basis of duty, regardless of the consequences, or as the poetic phrase goes, “even if the heavens fall” (Kant illustrated this in his famous example of a killer who asks someone where the intended victim is, and the person gives away the location; Kant believed that we have an intrinsic duty to tell the truth, even if that implies that some further damage will be done).
 Utilitarian ethics, instead, allows for more accommodation, as long as the end results bring about a higher quantity of good; utilitarian ethics are consequentialist, in the sense that the worth of an action is not in its intrinsic moral character, but rather, in its consequences.
 For Kant, if some action implies using someone as a means to an end, then that action is wrong, even if it leads to greater good.That is why killing the potential organ donor is wrong, but killing the person tied to the track is not wrong.

 Most legislations follow these Kantian principles, and Medical Ethics is for the most part deontological.
 The rule of first doing no harm holds for most of the time.
 Yet, even in those cases where some harm must be done, the Kantian principle still applies: the harm done to someone must never be a means to achieve an end.